 [Section 41A inserted by No. 15 of 2010 s.
 14; amended by No. 29 of 2012 s.
 30.]

 41B.
-Exempt wages — wages paid or payable for or in relation to services performed in other countries
+Exempt wages: wages paid or payable for or in relation to services performed in other countries

 (1) Wages are exempt from pay-roll tax if they are paid or payable for or in relation to services performed by a person wholly in one or more other countries for a continuous period of more than 6 months beginning on the day on which wages were first paid or payable to that person for the services so performed.